husarion/rosbot-gamepad/README.md

 # rosbot-gamepad

-A GitHub template for ROSbot 2R: a gamepad control
+A GitHub template for ROSbot 2 PRO and ROSbot 2R: a gamepad control

 Clone this repository in the ROSbot's terminal: